Thiruppathi/react-redux-notes/README.md

 It is important that it doesn't modify the state to given to it.
 It has to be pure and should only return the next state.(new object)

 This function is called **'Reducer'** Function.

+## 5. Writing a counter Reducer with Tests